WWE Elimination Chamber: History

-The 2014 event, which was held on February 23, was WWE's final event to air exclusively via PPV, as the following day, WWE launched their online streaming service, the WWE Network, and events since have aired on both PPV and the Network.
+The 2014 event, which was held on February 23, was WWE's final event to air exclusively via PPV, as the following day, WWE launched their online streaming service, the WWE Network, and events were broadcast on both PPV and livestreamed on the Network.
 In 2015, the event was initially replaced in February by Fastlane because many arenas were not able to physically support the Elimination Chamber structure, thus making it easier to book the February pay-per-view event without the structure.
 However, the 2015 Elimination Chamber event was later announced to be streamed exclusively on the WWE Network in the United States on May 31 and was available on PPV internationally.
 Although the event did not occur in 2016, it returned in 2017 and featured wrestlers exclusively from the SmackDown brand, following the reintroduction of the brand split in mid-2016.
 The 2017 event also moved Elimination Chamber back to its regular February slot with Fastlane instead being held in March, and it also introduced a redesign to the Chamber structure itself.
 The 2018 event was then a Raw-branded show.
 It was also WWE's final Raw-exclusive PPV of the second brand split, as following that year's WrestleMania 34, WWE discontinued brand-exclusive pay-per-views, thus the 2019 event featured wrestlers from both the Raw and SmackDown brands, as well as 205 Live, although it was the only to include 205 Live.
 The 2020 event was moved to March as Super ShowDown was held in February, but Elimination Chamber returned to its February slot in 2021.

-The 2020 event, held on March 8, would be the final WWE pay-per-view to be held in-person with spectators before the COVID-19 pandemic took effect.
-Beginning March 13, Raw and SmackDown's shows and pay-per-views were moved to the WWE Performance Center in Orlando, Florida and held behind closed doors.
+The 2020 event, held on March 8, would be the final WWE PPV and livestreaming to be held in-person with spectators before the COVID-19 pandemic took effect.
+Beginning March 13, Raw and SmackDown's events were moved to the WWE Performance Center in Orlando, Florida and held behind closed doors.
 In August, the company relocated Raw and SmackDown's shows to a bio-secure bubble called the WWE ThunderDome, which was first hosted at Orlando's Amway Center.
 The ThunderDome was then relocated to Tropicana Field in St. Petersburg, Florida in December, which was also the location of the 2021 Elimination Chamber.
 In mid-July 2021, WWE resumed a live touring schedule.